 Figure Floating IP association options

-Click the plus to create a new IP, select the IP, select your machine under Instance and click Associate.
-It will take some minutes before you are able to see the second, public IP address, in the Instances view.
-Once also the second IP is shown, your machine has a public IP and is accessible from the Internet.
+Click the plus to create a new IP, select the IP, select your machine under Instance, and click Associate.
+It takes some minutes before you are able to see the second, public IP address in the Instances view.
+Once the second IP is shown as well, your machine has a public IP and is accessible on the internet.